rsafier/ServiceStack.Discovery.Redis/README.md

 If the `RedisDiscoveryRoles.CanHostMaster` role is set (default, unless removed from `Config.Roles` list) it will check is a HostName key already exists.
 If it does, it will attempt to set a key for the HostName, effectively acting as a lock.
 If the key is obtained then that `NodeId` will gain the `RedisDiscoveryRoles.HostMaster`.
 If the Node is `RedisDiscoveryRoles.HostMaster` then it will update it's `RedisHostMasterInfo` record and call custom `OnHostRefreshActions`

+#####Also see [ServiceStack.SimpleCloudControl](https://github.com/rsafier/ServiceStack.SimpleCloudControl) for additional plugins which can utilize the information `ServiceStack.Discovery.Redis` publishes to Redis for additional value (MQ Control, etc).